sfc-gh-mkobel/hybrid-table-quickstart/README.md

 After executing the join statement examine and analyze the data in the result set.

+## Lab 7: Execution Details

-## Lab 7: Security / Governance
+## Lab 8: Security / Governance

 Duration: 10 Minutes

 In this lab, we will demonstrate that the security and governance functionalities that have been applied to the standard table are also exist for the hybrid table.

-### Step 7.1 Hybrid Table Access Control and User Management
+### Step 8.1 Hybrid Table Access Control and User Management

 Role-based access control (RBAC) in Snowflake for hybrid tables is the same as standard tables.
 The purpose of this exercise is to give you a chance to see how you can manage access to hybrid table data in Snowflake by granting privileges to some roles.